daronphang/coding_resources/networking/OSI_TCP_IP.md

 7. Application (SMTP, HTTP, FTP, DNS): What user interacts with such as web browser or Outlook.

 ## TCP/IP:
-Suite of communication protocols (stateless) to specify how computers transfer data from one device to another on internet/intranet.
+Separate protocols that work together (stateless) and specify how computers transfer data from one device to another on internet/intranet.
 Emphasizes on accuracy.
+Default method of data communication and developed by US Department of Defense.
 Each device has its own TCP/IP address.

-Specifies how data is exchanged by providing end-to-end communications that identify how it should be broken into packets, addressed, transmitted, routed and recived at destination.
-TCP/IP also includes HTTP, HTTPS and FTP (File Transfer Protocol).

-Internet Protocol is responsible for logical addressing i.e. breaks up information into network packets, reassembles on receiving end and ensures they are sent to right address.
+It breaks messages into packets and avoid having to resend entire message in the event of missed transmission.
+Packets are automatically reassembled once they reach their destination.
+Every packet can take a different route, depending on whether the original route becomes congested/unavailable.

+IP is responsible for delivery of data packets from source to destination nodes.
 Primary version is IPv4; newer IPv6 addresses size contraints.
-Transmission Control Protocol is reponsible for transporting and routing data through network architecture and ensuring it gets delivered to destination application or device.
+TCP is responsible for maintaining a reliable connection between communicating devices and for ensuring data transfers are completed successfully.
 IP obtains the address while TCP guarantees delivery of data to that address.

+### TCP/IP Layers:
 TCP/IP model is more concise framework than OSI model which consists of four layers:
 1. Network: Combines both Physical and Data Link from OSI; handles physical parts of sending/receiving data.
 2. Internet: Controls the movement of packets around the network.
-3. Transport: Divides data in packets and exchanges acknowledgement between sender and receiver.
+3. Transport: Responsible for providing solid/reliable data connection; level where data gets divided into packets.
-4. Application: Combines Session, Presentation and Application from OSI.
+4. Application: Refers to programs that need TCP/IP to communicate with each other; combines Session, Presentation and Application from OSI.

+### TCP/IP Analogy:
-TCP/IP relatiosnhip can be analogized to client sending an email message in puzzle form:
+TCP/IP relationship can be analogized to client sending an email message in puzzle form:
 1. Puzzle is broken down into pieces (packets).
 2. Each packet can travel through different route which may take longer than others.
 3. When puzzle pieces arrive at destination, they may be out of order.